juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/contacts_insert_auth_5.png"/>

-## Creating EC2 Instances: RESTful Server
+## Creating EC2 Instance and configuring RESTful Server

 We will create an EC2 instance to expose RESTful microservices using the following Terraform instructions.